Explaining Survival Predictions with Shapley Values (taken)

 I am happy to supervise final-year undergraduate projects and master’s theses (Data Science).
 Below are the research topics.
 As these topics rely on advanced mathematical and statistical methods, only candidates with a strong background in mathematics or statistics will be considered.
 I also welcome PhD enquiries.
 If you’re interested, please contact me to discuss your … Read more

-Fairness and Robustness in Risk Detection Models
+[TAKEN] Fairness and Robustness in Risk Detection Models (2 Projects)

 Risk detection models (such as IBM’s Granite Guardian) are increasingly used to flag harmful prompts and responses in large language model pipelines.
 These systems are trained on human and synthetic data to identify risks across multiple dimensions, but their reliability and fairness are not guaranteed.
 They may over-flag certain groups, miss subtle harms, or be … Read more

-Debugging Classifications with Counterfactual Explanations
+[TAKEN] Debugging Classifications with Counterfactual Explanations

 This project investigates how post-hoc counterfactual explanations can be used to debug opaque models such as deep neural networks by revealing which feature changes most influence predictions.
 In applications like anomaly detection, counterfactuals help clarify why certain cases are flagged as abnormal and expose when models rely on spurious correlations or biased patterns.
 By using … Read more

-Machine learning for fibre disturbance detection via state of polarisation sensing
+Machine learning for fibre disturbance detection via state of polarisation sensing – Taken, no longer available

 Project Description: Optical fibre networks are critical to global connectivity, yet they are susceptible to accidental damage or deliberate tampering.
 While distributed acoustic sensing (DAS) has been widely investigated for disturbance detection, an alternative approach relies on monitoring the state of polarisation (SOP) of light propagating in the fibre.
 The SOP is highly sensitive to … Read more

-Machine learning application to fibre sensing in maritime applications
+Machine learning application to fibre sensing in maritime applications – Taken, no longer available

 Project Description: Recent advances in distributed fibre sensing have shown that existing optical fibre cables, originally deployed for telecommunications, can also serve as dense sensor arrays.
 By sending probe signals through the fibre and analysing the backscattered light, it is possible to extract information about environmental changes such as vibrations, temperature, and strain along the … Read more